chozelinek/sacoco/tutorial.md

 1. Click on `New Chain`.
 1. A window will pop-up.
-1. There are 3 input modes: click on the leftmost box where one can read `Enter your text here.` and paste this contemporary recipe excerpt: `Das Mehl in die Schüssel geben (eventuell sieben), in der Mitte eine Mulde eindrücken.
-Die saure Sahne hinein geben und mit Salz bestreuen.`
+1. There are 3 input modes: click on the rightmost button `Browse`.
-1. Choose the `Document Type`: `Plain Text`.
-1. Choose the `Language`: `German`.
+1. Choose `utils/tcf_example.xml`.
 1. Click on OK.
-1. Now, you have to choose a mode: pick `Advanced Mode`.
 1. Choose the tools:
-    1. Berlin: Plaintext Converter
     1. Berlin: Tokenizer and Sentence
     1. Berlin: Part-of-Speech Tagger
 1. Click on `Run Tools`
 1. Explore the results
 1. Download the chain by clicking on `Download chain`
-1. Save the XML file as `chain_contemporary_deu.xml` in the folder `../scripts` of our repo.
+1. Save the XML file as `chain_contemporary.xml` in the folder `scripts` of our repo.

 If the instructions weren't clear enough, watch this video explaining how to design a tool chain.